Skip to main content

 Challenge Allegations

-We scrutinize the petitioner's allegations for inconsistencies, false claims, and exaggerations.
+We scrutinize the petitioner's allegations for inconsistencies, unsupported claims, missing context, and proof problems.

 2